Mxrk/chip8-rust/README.md

 # Chip8

-I created this project because I was interested in Rust and emulation, so I created a chip8 emulator in Rust.
+I created this project because of my interest in Rust and emulation.

 # Todo